VOEA Pangai

-VOEA Pangai (P202) was a Pacific Forum patrol vessel operated by Tonga.
+VOEA Pangai (P202) was a Pacific Forum patrol vessel of Tonga, operated by the Tonga Maritime Force.

 Background

-When the United Nations Convention on the Law of the Sea extended maritimes nations' exclusive economic zone (EEZ) to 200 km, Australia designed and built 22 patrol vessels for 12 of its fellow members of the Pacific Forum.
+When the United Nations Convention on the Law of the Sea extended maritime nations' exclusive economic zone (EEZ) to 200 km, Australia designed and built 22 patrol vessels for 12 of its fellow members of the Pacific Forum.
 Australia provided the patrol vessels free of charge, and helped build port facilities and provide training.
 This allowed its neighbours to exercise sovereignty over their EEZ, intercept smugglers, poaching fishers, and provide emergency services.